2023 Copa Federación de España: Knockout stage

 The knockout stage matches were played at La Mata Stadium, in Candás.

 Balearic Islands tournament

 Formentera (4) and CD Ibiza (5) joined the tournament.

 Basque Country tournament

 4 teams joined the tournament.
 The draw was made 2 August.

 Canary Islands tournament

 Only Gran Tarajal (5) joined the tournament.

 Cantabria tournament

 Eight teams from 2023 to 2024 Tercera Federación will join the tournament.
-The teams qualified via their results in 2022-23 leagues, ignoring those who have their ticket for the Copa del Rey or for the national phase of the Copa RFEF.
+The teams qualified via their results in 2022-23 leagues, ignoring those who already had their ticket for the Copa del Rey or for the national phase of the Copa RFEF.

 Castile-La Mancha tournament

 Twelve teams joined the Trofeo Junta de Comunidades de Castilla-La Mancham acting as qualifying tournament.
-Guadalajara, Illescas and Manchego cannot qualify because they were already qualified to Copa del Rey or National Phase of Copa RFEF.
+Guadalajara, Illescas and Manchego cannot qualify because they were already qualified for the Copa del Rey or the National Phase of Copa RFEF.

 Castile and León tournament

 7 teams joined the tournament: Atlético Bembibre (5), Ávila (5), Numancia (4), Palencia (5), Salamanca (5), Santa Marta (5) and Villaralbo (5).
 The draw was made 26 July and the tournament started 12 August.